negahama/NegahamaOrg.ScalaScript/scala-script-cli/README.md

 ### ScalaScript Develop blog

-[This site](https://blog.naver.com/hsk141/223549212519) is about how I develop the ScalaScript language in detail.
+[This site](https://blog.naver.com/hsk141/223549212519) is about how I am developing the ScalaScript language in detail.
 But It's written by Korean language. if you know Korean, this site is very useful to get insight and informations about ScalaScript and Langium

 ### Langium offical site